 The ability to talk fluently about something of which one knows nothing is an integral part of being a writer.
 Actually, it is what sets writers apart from the rest of humanity (pace politicians).
 Joyce got it down to a fine art by scribing pages and pages of stream of consciousness stuff that actually nobody understands, but hey, Ulysses is a great big long book so it must be a classic, therefore let's all nod wisely and say how wonderful it is.
 Emperor's New Clothes comes to mind.

-A final gripe, not entirely unconnected to Bloomsday: why is there also so much football on TV?
-I don't understand football, nor do I understand why everything interesting has to be bumped off the various channels to make way for it.
-Is there an equivalence between watching football and reading Ulysses?
+A final gripe, not entirely unconnected to Bloomsday: why is there also so much sport on TV?
+I don't understand football or cricket, or racing around in a dusty track in a car, nor do I understand why everything interesting has to be bumped off the various channels to make way for it.
+Is there an equivalence between watching sport and reading Ulysses?
 Discuss.
 Not too heatedly.